-We are dependent on the successful development and commercialization of cabozantinib.
+We are dependent on the successful development and commercialization of COMETRIQ.

-The success of our business is dependent upon the successful development and commercialization of cabozantinib.
-As part of our strategy, we intend to dedicate all of our proprietary resources to advance cabozantinib as aggressively as feasible.
-Our ability to realize the value of our investment is contingent on, among other things, successful clinical development, regulatory approval and market acceptance of cabozantinib.
-If we encounter difficulties in the development of cabozantinib due to any of the factors discussed in this "Risk Factors" section or otherwise, or we do not receive regulatory approval and are unable to commercialize cabozantinib, we will not have the resources necessary to continue our business in its current form.
+The success of our business is dependent upon the successful development and commercialization of COMETRIQ.
+As part of our strategy, we are dedicating substantially all of our proprietary resources to advance COMETRIQ as aggressively as possible.
+On November 29, 2012, the FDA approved COMETRIQ for the treatment of progressive, metastatic MTC in the United States and we commercially launched COMETRIQ in late January 2013.
+In December 2013, the European Committee for Medicinal Products for Human Use, or CHMP, issued a positive opinion of the MAA, submitted to the EMA, for COMETRIQ for the proposed indication of progressive, unresectable, locally advanced, or metastatic MTC.
+The CHMP's positive opinion will be reviewed by the European Commission, which has the authority to approve medicines for the European Union.
+We view the approval of COMETRIQ by the FDA for the treatment of progressive, metastatic MTC as a transitional event towards our objective of developing COMETRIQ into a major oncology franchise.
+Our ability to realize this objective or the value of our investment is contingent on, among other things, successful clinical development, regulatory approval and market acceptance of COMETRIQ.
+If we encounter difficulties in the development of COMETRIQ in other indications beyond progressive, metastatic MTC due to any of the factors discussed in this "Risk Factors" section or otherwise, or we do not receive regulatory approval in such indications or are unable to successfully commercialize COMETRIQ in progressive, metastatic MTC or such other indications if approved, we will not have the resources necessary to continue our business in its current form.